-Amongst the UNable is the criminal, who is UN-ABLE to think of the other fellow, UNABLE to determine his own actions, UNABLE to follow orders, UNABLE to make things grow, UNABLE to determine the difference between good and evil, UNABLE to think at all on the future.
-Anybody has some of these; the criminal has ALL of them.
-And what does one do about "how bad it is?"
-Well, if one depends for a long time upon others to do something about it or depends upon force, he will fail.
+Amongst the unable is the criminal, who is unable to think of the other fellow, unable to determine his own actions, unable to follow orders, unable to make things grow, unable to determine the difference between good and evil, unable to think at all on the future.
+Anybody has some of these; the criminal has all of them.

+And what does one do about "how bad it is"?
+Well, if one depends for a long time upon others to do something about it, or depends upon force, he will fail.
+From his viewpoint the only one who can put more Life, more Understanding, more Tolerance and more Capability into the environment is himself.
+Just by existing in a state of higher Understanding, just by being more capable, an individual could resolve for those around him many of their problems and difficulties.

-The accent is on ABILITY.
+The accent is on ability.